calculabs/elementor-acf-repeater-docs/usage-guide-pro.md

 ---
-order: 500
+order: 400
 icon: book
 ---

-# Usage Guide for Pro Version
+# Pro Version Guide

 This guide covers the additional features available in the Pro version of Dynamic Elementor ACF Repeater.